sQUlearn/squlearn/docs/user_guide/quantum_reservoir_computing.rst

 Quantum Reservoir Computing
 ===========================

+Reservoir Computing (RC) in general leverages a fixed, randomly connected network structure called the 'reservoir.'
-In contrast to conventional deep learning architectures, which require weight optimization across all layers, Reservoir Computing (RC) leverages a fixed, randomly connected network structure called the 'reservoir.'
-This reservoir enables dynamic, nonlinear transformations of input data into a high-dimensional feature space, followed by linear regression to produce the output.
+This is in strong contrast to conventional deep learning architectures, which performe the optimization of weight across all layers.
+In RC, the reservoir enables dynamic, nonlinear transformations of input data into a high-dimensional feature space, followed by linear regression to produce the output.
 Quantum Reservoir Computing (QRC) tries to take advantage of the exponential scaling dimension of the Hilbert space in the quantum computing context to potentially provide an advantage over the classical RC.
 In QRC there is a register of accessable qubits :math:`\rho_0`, which are subject to encoding the classical information and measurements, and hidden qubits :math:`\rho_{\mathrm{hid}}`, which are related to the reservoir and artifically raise the dimension, the reservoir dynamic acts on, by the size of the hidden register.
-The hidden qubits can either be provided by an additional register or the enviroment.
+The hidden qubits can either be provided by an additional register or interaction with the enviroment.

 First the classical input data :math:`x=\lbrace x^{(i)}\rbrace_{i=1}^D`, where :math:`D` denotes the samplesize, gets related to a unitary evolution :math:`U(x)`, called encoding circuit, that evolves the initial state of the accessable qubits :math:`\rho_0` to